 If the car is involved in an accident and you have adequate commercial auto insurance, there should be no repercussions to your personal car insurance.

 Cons of a Company Car

-Paying for repairs and general upkeep of the vehicle, while tax deductible, can have an immediate impact on your business.
-While you will see the benefit of such expenses, it may take some time, and drive you to other means to cover the additional expenses.
+Paying for repairs and general upkeep of the vehicle, even with tax benefits, can have an immediate impact on your business.

-The liability on a company car goes up as more and more employees use it, meaning the insurance expenses for your business could go way up.
-Your personal insurance may not be impacted in case of an accident, but the legal stress for the company is enough to make it a tremendous headache nonetheless.
+The liability on a company car goes up as more and more employees use it, meaning the insurance expenses for your business could be significant.
+Your personal insurance may not be impacted in case of an accident, but the legal stress for the company is enough to make it a headache nonetheless.

 So, if you’re considering purchasing a company car, be sure to give it significant thought and run the numbers on your business.
 Some areas of your business may need your attention before such a purchase is possible or wise.
 Best case scenario, a company car can provide great incentive for your employees and improve efficiency within your organization.

 Why Buying a Company Car Could Help Your Business Credit

 If you decide to purchase or lease a vehicle for business use, you’ll want to explore financing options.